toss/es-git/docs/reference/classes/TreeEntry.md

 # Class: TreeEntry

-A structure representing an entry inside of a tree.
+A class representing an entry inside of a tree.
 An entry is borrowed from a tree.

 ## Methods